zkroliko/OperatingSystemsLab/README.md

 # sysopy
-Tasks completed along with laboratories for operational systems
+Tasks completed for operational systems laboratories and research involved.